Wmatrix corpus analysis and comparison tool

 Sections in this introduction to Wmatrix: screenshots, screencasts (short video introductions), acknowledgements and references for Wmatrix, and example applications and publications.

 Tutorial for Wmatrix5: with step-by-step instructions using a case study on how to compare Liberal Democrat and Labour Party Manifestos for the 2005 UK General Election (updated November 2022).
 Further examples of the application to the 2010 general election manifestos can be seen on Paul's blog.
 The plain text versions of the 2010 UK election manifestos can be downloaded for use in your favourite text analysis software (with thanks to Martin Wynne for editing two of the files).
 TEI encoded versions of the 2010 election manifestos are now available (with thanks to Lou Burnard).
-Similar application has also been carried out on the 2015, 2017 and 2019 General Election manifestos with downloadable versions of the documents from seven main parties.
+Similar application has also been carried out on the 2015, 2017, 2019, and 2024.
+General Election manifestos with downloadable versions of the documents from seven main parties.

 Tutorial for Wmatrix6: with step-by-step instructions for comparability this uses the same case study on how to compare Liberal Democrat and Labour Party Manifestos for the 2005 UK General Election (updated June 2023).